 LOCAL BLUEBERRY CRISP from The Freds at Barneys New York Cookbook

-Serves 6 (results are best in a 12″ baking dish or individual ramekins)
+Makes 6-9 servings in a 12″ baking dish or individual ramekins

-Preheat oven to 350˚F. Use 1 Tablespoon of butter to grease the inside of your baking dish (the recipe in the book says to use a 12″ baking dish).
+Preheat oven to 350˚F. Use 1 Tablespoon of butter to grease the inside of a 12″ baking dish, or use individual ramekins.